-■ NOTE: If installing a double-offset wear bar, the carbide edge should be directed to the inside of the ski.
+■ NOTE: If installing a double-offset wear bar for normal steering capabilities, the carbide edge should be directed to the inside of the ski.

 2. Align the wear bar studs with the holes in the ski; then install the lock nuts.
-Tighten to 15 ft-lb (20.4 N-m).
+Tighten to 11-15 ft-lb (15-20.4 N-m).